 - 2.1.3.1 SEA AREA A1: (VHF-FM range) An area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available as defined by the International Maritime Organization.
-Sea Area A1 will be implemented in the U.S. upon full completion of the Rescue 21 system. - 2.1.3.2 SEA AREA A2: (MF range) An area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available as defined by the International Maritime Organization. - 2.1.3.3 SEA AREA A3: (HF & Inmarsat range) An area, excluding sea areas A1 and A2, within the coverage of an INMARSAT geostationary satellite in which continuous alerting is available. - 2.1.3.4 SEA AREA A4: An area outside sea areas A1, A2 and A3.
+Sea Area A1 has been implemented - 2.1.3.2 SEA AREA A2: (MF range) An area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available as defined by the International Maritime Organization. - 2.1.3.3 SEA AREA A3: (HF & Inmarsat range and Iridium) An area, excluding sea areas A1 and A2, within the coverage of an INMARSAT geostationary satellite in which continuous alerting is available. - 2.1.3.4 SEA AREA A4: An area outside sea areas A1, A2 and A3.